Trendyol/kafka-konsumer/README.md

 - Bumped kafka-cronsumer for getting latest changes.
   - Backoff strategy support (linear, exponential options)
   - Added message key for retried messages
+- Reduce memory allocation by using `sync.Pool`.
+- Increase TP on changing internal concurrency structure.

 ### How to migrate from v1 to v2?